The thermoregulation mechanism

 Your body temperature naturally drops 1-2°F as you approach sleep.
 This decline is a signal to your brain to produce melatonin and prepare for rest.
 It's why cool bedrooms (65-68°F) are universally recommended for sleep.

 Paradoxically, deliberately raising your core temperature 1-2 hours before bed accelerates this natural cooling process.
-After a sauna session, your body actively works to cool down — dilating blood vessels, increasing peripheral blood flow, and releasing heat through your skin.
+After a sauna session, your body actively works to cool down by dilating blood vessels, increasing peripheral blood flow, and releasing heat through your skin.
 This enhanced cooling is more dramatic than your normal evening temperature decline, creating a stronger sleep signal.

 A 2019 meta-analysis published in Sleep Medicine Reviews found that passive body heating 1-2 hours before bed significantly improved sleep onset latency (time to fall asleep) and overall sleep quality.